 6. Renature the DNA

-7. Wash it Again
+7. Wash It Again

-8. Make Sure all of the Ethanol is Gone
+8. Make Sure All of the Ethanol Is Gone

-10. Elute with Hot Elution Buffer
+10. Elute Your DNA With Hot Elution Buffer

 Originally published on November 12, 2007.
-Updated and revised on March 18, 2016.
+Updated and revised in May 2017.